aarnphm/hack-gigabyte/README.md

     3. Boot from this USB stick, run `setup_var 0xA12 0x00` (I would still keep this USB stick around if you want to apply CFG-Lock patches found [here](https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/extras/msr-lock.html))
     * Then run the command again.
 5. If successful then run `FPTw.exe -greset`
-6. Press F2 and voila
+6. Press F2 and voila!
 ### CFG-Lock
 Please follow [this](https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/extras/msr-lock.html), but I did on Windows.
 Same applies.

+Follows recommend BIOS settings from OpenCore guide for the file inside this repo to work.

 ## Special thanks to
 * [zacmks](https://github.com/zacmks) for the working-out-of-the-box config